 Elstone’s heroics were rightly celebrated but failed to outshine his county teammate Stuart Broad, who picked up a hat-trick earlier in the match.
 “It was amazing to be on the field for it,” said Scott.
 “It was the first Test hat-trick at Trent Bridge and to be able to celebrate with him in the huddle afterwards was amazing."

-His opportunities for First Eleven cricket in 2012 were very restricted due to the signing of both Lumb and Taylor, despite his performances for Notts 2nds in all competitions.
-Ironically he scored 131* and 53* v Northants at Lady Bay in the last Second XI Championship game of the season – he also captained the side.
-He leaves Notts having appeared in 35 One Day matches for the county, but making no first-class appearances, a record he probably doesn’t want.
+His moment in the spotlight did not radically change his opportunities for First Eleven cricket in 2012 - restricted due to the signing of both Michael Lumb and James Taylor - despite his performances for Notts Seconds in all competitions.
+Ironically he scored 131no and 53no v Northants at Lady Bay in the last Second XI Championship game of the season – he also captained the side.
+He left Notts in 2012 having appeared in 35 One Day matches for the county, but making no First-Class appearances.

 Amongst the handful of players to experience the East Midlands derby from both perspectives, Scott Elstone then spent three seasons at Derbyshire.
 He played 14 First-Class games for them, making 452 runs at 21.52 with 103no v Glamorgan his top score; Elstone also took 10 First-Class wickets at 34.60, 3-68 v Northants being his best return.
 “There were more opportunities for me at Derby and I think both lots of supporters accepted that, so I didn’t really get any stick for it,” he said.

 He was released by Derbyshire in 2016 and in that summer played one Minor Counties Championship for Shropshire, making 114 against Cheshire.